theos/theos.dev/docs/Rootless.md

 ### Context

-Practically all jailbreaks prior to iOS 15 have been 'rootful' as they work on and install files to the (root) system directories (e.g., `/usr`, `/Library`, `/Applications`, etc).
+Practically all jailbreaks prior to iOS 15 have been 'rootful' as they work on and install files to the (root) system directories (e.g., `/usr`, `/Library`, `/Applications`, etc.).
 Moving forward with iOS 15 and beyond, most if not all jailbreaks will have to be 'rootless' as Apple now prevents writing to the system directories with a protection called [Signed System Volume (SSV)](https://support.apple.com/guide/security/signed-system-volume-security-secd698747c9/web).
 There are workarounds for this, namely bindFS, but these are less than ideal.

 Note that 'rootless' does not imply lack of `root` user permissions, contrary to what its name might suggest.